 #1) Don’t put anything on your skin you wouldn’t eat!
-(Moms Mold Resources comment –This is something I believe in 100%.
+(Chemical Free Gal comment –This is something I believe in 100%.
 Everything I teach people to make and those things that I make myself are all with one thought in mind: If I can’t use them on my baby and on all the family then it’s not good for anyone else.)
-Avoid all mainstream consumer skin care, cosmetics and personal care products, period!
+Avoid all mainstream consumer skin care, cosmetics, and personal care products, period!
 Need soap?
 Try natural, organic brands like Dr Bronner’s, AnnMarie Gianni or Pangea Organics.

 #2) Don’t eat foods made with chemicals you can’t pronounce.
 Read the ingredients labels.
 If the list of ingredients is too long and complex to figure out, it’s probably made more with chemicals than actual food.

 #3) Don’t poison your body with over-the-counter drugs or prescription pharmaceuticals.
-If you do need to use medication for short-term emergency use, be sure to detoxify your liver afterwards.
+If you do need to use medication for short-term emergency use, be sure to detoxify your liver afterward.